KutalaMohanPrasad/ResearchMethodology/README.md

 Cloud computing is a set of services that provided by different IT vendors for rental to perform our activities in software era.
 Usually cloud computing services are delivered by a third party provider who owns the infrastructure.Cloud computing offers an innovative business model for organizations to adopt IT services without upfront investment.
 But as more and more information on individuals and companies are placed in the cloud, concerns are beginning to grow about just how safe an environment it is.
 Customers must demand transparency, avoiding vendors that refuse to provide detailed information on security programs.
 Ask questions related to the qualifications of policy makers, architects, coders and operators, risk-control processes and technical mechanisms and the level of testing that's been done to verify that service and control processes are functioning as intended, and that vendors can identify unanticipated vulnerabilities.

 # Features list
+In every cloud paltforms below services are common and accessable based on the role we have created.
+Below is the common diagram of basic services in cloud platform

 ![image](https://user-images.githubusercontent.com/77629263/127060122-57ca2244-fd0e-453d-a466-695999e32dd3.png)